Kylie Jenner’s String Bikini Paparazzi Photos Are Creeping People Out

 “Somehow these pictures look sad,” another wrote.

-While this comment didn’t slam the makeup mogul’s body, it did suggest the user to be feeling uncomfortable.
+While this comment didn’t slam the makeup mogul’s body, it did suggest that the photo still made the commenter uncomfortable.

 Accusations of plastic surgery amid the Kardashian-Jenner clan are plentiful.
-The most recent wave of allegations seem to have been honing in on Khloe Kardashian.
+The most recent wave of allegations seem to have been honing in on Kylie’s older half sister, Khloe Kardashian.
 Fans have been probing the 35-year-old over what appears to be a narrower and more-defined nose.
 As The Inquisitr reported yesterday, the Good American founder has put her appearance down to contouring, but the star’s fans remain skeptical.
 Kylie herself has always denied going under the knife – she has only admitted to receiving cosmetic lip injections.
 Nonetheless, comments seeing fans weirded-out poured in.

 “How are her hips wider than her shoulders?!” one user asked.